 Threatened species are species that are facing a high risk of extinction.
 Any species classified in the IUCN categories Critically Endangered, Endangered or Vulnerable is a threatened species.

-Species of conservation concern are species that have a high conservation importance in terms of preserving South Africa's high floristic diversity and include not only threatened species, but also those classified in the categories Extinct in the Wild (EW), Regionally Extinct (RE), Near Threatened (NT), Critically/ Extremely Rare, Rare, Declining and Data Deficient - Insufficient Information (DDD).
+Species of conservation concern are species that have a high conservation importance in terms of preserving South Africa's biodiversity and include not only threatened species, but also those classified in the categories Extinct in the Wild (EW), Regionally Extinct (RE), Near Threatened (NT), Critically/ Extremely Rare, Rare, Declining and Data Deficient - Insufficient Information (DDD).

 South African National Biodiversity Institute